Air Quality Information

 I have added an air quality monitor to my weather station (see below).
-The sensor I am using is the Plantower PMS5003 sensor and I have used a Raspberry Pi to capture and process the data and upload xml files to the internet to display the recorded data on my website.
+The sensors I am using are the Plantower PMS5003 sensorto measure particulate matter and the Winsen ZE-07CO carbon monoxide sensor.
+I have used a Raspberry Pi to capture and process the data and upload xml files to the internet to display the recorded data on my website.
 The software is based on that produced by https://www.rigacci.org but I have adapted it to display current and historical information on my website.
 I am also uploading the information to Weather Underground (Wunderground), although at present, Wunderground does not seem to display this data nor make it available for historical analysis.

 The information I am recording is 'Particulate Matter' PM1.0, PM2.5 and PM10.
 These are particles with a diameter of 1.0μm or less, 1.0μm to 2.5μm and 2.5μm to 10μm respectively.
 The latter two are measured for air quality monitoring.
 The differences between these are as follows: